 Uptake in the OReGO program has been limited, though.
 Program participants in Oregon currently pay 1.8 cents per mile driven and get a credit for state gas taxes they pay at the pump.
 Out-of-state travel doesn’t get billed.

 Oregonians in the program track and automatically report their miles driven by plugging a device known as a “dongle” into their car’s electronic controls.
 Spokesperson Michelle Godfrey with the Oregon Department of Transportation said the OReGO program had just over 700 participants as of late last year.

 Godfrey said electric vehicle drivers could come out ahead under the pay-per-mile program because those who sign up escape a significant increase in annual car registration fees that took effect last year for highly fuel efficient autos.

 “We’re continuing to see enrollment increase,” Godfrey said in an interview Thursday.
 “We’re seeing more and more EVs sign up.”

 Meanwhile, ODOT is launching a new trial project in the Portland area this year to study whether additional highway funding models can be layered on top of the per-mile fee technology.
 With support from a federal grant, the study will test pricing that varies by time of day.
 It will also include an additional charge for driving on specific congested highways.

 Oregon’s gasoline tax is 36 cents per gallon.
 In Washington, drivers pay a 49.4 cent per gallon state gas tax that funds a wide range of transportation projects.
 The federal government charges an additional 18.4 cents per gallon.

-The 400-mile Olympic Pipeline carries gasoline, diesel and jet fuel from refineries in northern Washington state, such as BP Cherry Point shown here, to a… Continue Reading WA Dems Ignore Complaints About Out-Of-State Gas Tax
+The 400-mile Olympic Pipeline carries gasoline, diesel and jet fuel from refineries in northern Washington state, such as BP Cherry Point shown here, to a distribution hub in Portland, Oregon.… Continue Reading WA Dems Ignore Complaints About Out-Of-State Gas Tax